Rex Allen: Personal life

 In 1940, Allen married Doris Windsor, with whom he had one child (Rexine Allen).
 His second marriage was to Bonnie Linder (m.
 1946–1973), with whom he had four children.
 His third and final marriage was to Virginia Hudson, on November 25, 1992.
 The couple divorced in 1999.

 His five children included Rex Allen Jr., who became a singer like his father.

+Allen was a cousin of the Gunsmoke cast members Glenn Strange (who played bartender Sam Noonan) and Taylor "Cactus Mack" McPeters (who played "Pa" in the episode "Marry Me").

 Later career

 Allen wrote and recorded many songs, a number of which were featured in his own films.
 Late in coming to the industry, his film career was relatively short as the popularity of series westerns faded by the mid 1950s.
 But he starred in a number of B-Westerns during the 1950s.

 As other cowboy stars made the transition to television, Allen tried too, cast as Dr. Bill Baxter for the half-hour weekly syndicated series Frontier Doctor.
 In 1961, he was one of five rotating hosts for NBC-TV's Five Star Jubilee.

 Allen had a rich, pleasant voice, ideally suited for narration, and was able to find considerable work as a narrator in a variety of films, especially for Walt Disney Pictures wildlife films and television shows.
 The work earned him the nickname, "The Voice of the West."
 He narrated The Legend of Lobo, The Incredible Journey, Yellowstone Cubs, Run, Appaloosa, Run, and Charlie, the Lonesome Cougar.
 He also was the voice of the father on Walt Disney's Carousel of Progress, first presented at the 1964 World's Fair and now at Walt Disney World.
 A 1993 renovation replaced Allen with Jean Shepherd as the voice of the father, but Allen was given a cameo as the grandfather in the final scene.

 Allen provided the narration for the 1973 Hanna-Barbera animated film Charlotte's Web.
 He was also the voice behind Purina Dog Chow commercials for many years.
 After moving to Sonoita, Arizona, in the early 1990s, he was a viable voice talent almost until his death, recording hundreds of national advertising voice tracks at his favorite Tucson studio, Porter Sound.
 In his later years he also performed frequently with actor Pedro Gonzalez-Gonzalez.
 He wrote and sang the theme song for the early 1980s sitcom Best of the West.